top of page

 You’ll also need to obtain fire insurance (around ¥6,000+ per year), which covers fire, wind, snow, water damage, and other unexpected accidents.

-Q: What is included in the utility fee?
+Q. What is included in the common service fee?

-Q: Are there any charges when I move out?
+Q. Are there any fees when I move out?

-A: Upon move-out, the cleaning fee will be deducted from your security deposit, and the balance will be refunded within a month.
+A. When you move out, the cleaning fee will be deducted from your security deposit, and the remaining balance will be refunded to you within one month after you leave.

 Q: How do I pay the rent?